cwgoes/pluranimity.org/_posts/2019-05-19-comparative-advantages-distributed-ledgers.md

 Why might threshold commitment be useful, and what are the challenges involved?

-The best illustration of the essential game theretic problem can be found in a parable of fishermen upon a lake.
+The best illustration of the essential game theoretic problem can be found in a parable of fishermen upon a lake.

 cite slatestarcodex libertarianism post on lake fishing
 - cite tragedy of commons - http://science.sciencemag.org/content/162/3859/1243.full

-- platform lockin
-- bad game theoretic equilibria
+- platform lockin, bad game theoretic equilibria, surveillance capitalism

-- stuck in pareto-efficient local optima
-- better: pareto-efficient global optima, even tradeoffs
+- stuck in pareto-efficient local optima ~ better: pareto-efficient global optima, even tradeoffs

-#### Comparative advantage

-Why might distributed ledger technology help, and what role would it serve?

-- atomicization of actions
-- can maintain space of possible contingent actions - "DEX orderbook"
-- could be used to threshold-commit to switch *ledgers*
-- indexable commitment stores, data processing

 e.g.

-- e.g. carbon emission commitments, solve tragedies of the commons
+- carbon emission commitments, solve tragedies of the commons
 - companies adopting carbon tax while avoiding Malthusian trap
 - nations restricting tax competition, legal arbitrage
 - policy compromises
 - us/russia disable nuclear devices
 - group of people agree to leave a platform (Facebook)

+#### Comparative advantage

+Why might distributed ledger technology help, and what role would it serve?

+- collection of binding commitments - can maintain space of possible contingent actions - "DEX orderbook"

+- indexable commitment stores, data processing

+- atomicization of actions

+- could be used to threshold-commit to switch *ledgers*

 #### Objections

 Why might this approach not be desirable?

-- how much rent are platforms really extracting?
-- still too much effort - after all, humans could coordinate to leave FB
+> Are centrally controlled platforms really extracting that much rent?
+If they are, why aren't humans coordinating to leave Facebook et al.?

+Coordination is really hard (at least at fast speed) - unilateral actions do happen, and eventual "tipping point", but slower.
+Operative question: how easy to compete with better ruleset.

 Why might this approach not be feasible?

-- bad computational scaling
-  zk proofs!
-- need to keep a lot of threshold-commitments not really... even several per human isn't much
+> Enacting threshold commitments between thousands (or millions) of participants will never fit into a single blockchain transaction, so won't be possible to settle atomically.

+This is currently the case, but computational efficiency can be expected to scale much faster than the number of actors involved in most threshold-commitment systems.
+One particularly promising technology here may be zero-knowledge proofs, instantiations of which such as SNARKS<sup>?</sup> or STARKS<sup>?</sup> come with "succinct" proof sizes which are generally sublinear or even constant relative to the size of the input.

 ### Contingent payments